 Type of demand

 Lawful interception Communications data

 Statistics No technical implementation (1) 0

-Key Note (1) We have not implemented the technical requirements necessary to enable lawful interception, and therefore have not received any agency or authority demands for lawful interception assistance.
+Key Note (1) We have not implemented the technical requirements necessary interception assistance.
+We have not implemented the technical requirements necessary to enable lawful interception, and therefore have not received any agency or authority demands for lawful interception assistance.

+For a summary of the n most important legal powers relating to law enforcement demands, network c ensorship and encryption on a country by country basis, see our Legal Annexe.